valab-certh/meddisc/README.md

 # DICOM De-Identifier

 The scripts provided in this repository serve as a tool for the removal of a patient's personal identifiable information (PII) from their associated DICOM files, either through a predefined set of de-identification profiles or by using a custom end-user defined configuration file.
-This implementation adheres to the standards specified in NEMA's Attribute Confidentiality Profiles which can be accessed at [[link](https://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_e.html)].
-Additionally has the capability to reduct burned-in text from the DICOM's pixel data.
-Primarily developed as a component of the INCISIVE project, the tool's main objective is to ensure patient anonymization.
+It also has the capability to reduct burned-in text from the DICOM's pixel data.
+The de-identification implementation adheres to the standards specified in NEMA's Attribute Confidentiality Profiles [[link](https://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_e.html)].
+Additionally the tool offers a semi-automatic segmentation functionality based on [MedSAM](https://github.com/bowang-lab/MedSAM) for multiple classes.

-The DICOM De-Identifier provides a user-friendly interface, ensuring a smooth User Experience (UX).
+Our tool provides a user-friendly interface, ensuring a smooth User Experience (UX).
 The UI design allows users to easily navigate through the tool and perform the necessary operations for patient data de-identification.

 <p align="center" style="font-size: 80%;">
     <img src='./readme_content/fig0.png' width='70%' align='center'>